 You must also meet the following criteria:

 You cannot apply to both the five year Medicine course and the Medicine with a Foundation Year course.

-If you achieve ABB at A Level, choose to resit one or both of your B grades and are predicted to achieve all standard or contextual entry requirements for the five-year Medicine course, you must only apply for the five-year Medicine course.
+If you achieve ABB at A Level, choose to resit one or both of your B grades and then achieve all standard or contextual entry requirements for the five-year Medicine course, you must only apply for the five-year Medicine course.

 BBC: must include a B in both biology (or human biology) and chemistry.